Notifiarr/dockwatch/README.md

 - Copy the ini from `root/etc/php82/conf.d/dockwatch.ini` to `/config/php/php-local.ini`
 - This should allow you to run the container while making changes to the files in `/config` and when done, just copy the files back into the `root/` directories and push your fork so it builds a new container

+Option 2:
+- SSH into the container as root
+- Run `chown -R abc:abc /app/www`
+- Open the UI to Settings -> Development and change the environment from Internal to External & save
+- Restart the container and it is now looking at `/config/www` for the working files so make sure you copy the files to there!
 ### Screenshots
 UI